Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 I think mine's a better middle than ending report.

-Because we'll come like this and then Jess will
+Because we'll come like this, and then Jess will bring us home.

-in Miami and and it was really grim circumstances, little sunlight all that
+and it was really grim circumstances, little sunlight, all that sort of stuff.

-sort of stuff and then a few weeks later Howe Lovett received a phone call
+And then a few weeks later, How Lovett received a phone call,

 What the, I just heard Jesus from backstage.